omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 **Step 3**: Alice sync her funding to her trackers, which built connections with her and record Alice's balance of BTC and USDT.

-The first AMM liquidity provider could deposite any amount of BTC and USDT, the tracker will calculate how much BTC or USDT will be marked as AMM liquidity according to price feed from oracle.
+The first AMM liquidity provider could deposite any amount of BTC and USDT, the tracker will calculate how much BTC or USDT will be marked as AMM liquidity according to price feed from an oracle.

 Adding liquidity costs BTC gas fee.